Best Workouts For Men Over 40: Our Top 15 To Get You Fit, Strong, And Healthy!

-These exercises were specifically chosen to provide the kind of workout that males need after 40, as the body begins to change with age.
+These exercises were specifically chosen to provide the kind of workout males need after 40, as the body changes with age.
 There’s nothing saying that younger men can’t also use this advice, of course, but it’s really meant for men over 40 who want to stay in shape and remain healthy as they age to 50, 60, and beyond.

 This guide features exercises that can be dangerous for individuals with bone or tissue problems, heart problems, and other chronic or acute health conditions.
 If, however, you are in good health, and looking to stay that way, then this is definitely an exercise guide for you!

 The goals for most exercises and fitness routines aimed at men over 40 are largely similar to those aimed at younger demographics.
 Specifically, most of these exercises seek to do one (or more) of the following:

 However, as men get older, it becomes even more important to get sufficient workouts in all of these key areas, since hormone levels in the body start to decrease, and metabolism starts to slow.
-Without a sufficient fitness routine with diverse exercises, men over 40 will find that it is far easier to lose muscle, gain weight, become exhausted more quickly.
+Without a sufficient workout routine for men over 40, you’ll find it far easier to lose muscle, gain weight, and become exhausted more quickly.

 Below, we highlight the top 15 exercises for men over 40.
 Just a note of caution before we begin; however – be sure to read up, watch video tutorials, or get help from a professional trainer before using any equipment or completing any exercises that you are unfamiliar with.
 Also, remember to always warm up and stretch before any workout so that you avoid straining or injuring yourself!

 Running or jogging may seem simplistic, but it’s enormously beneficial.
 In fact, simplicity can be a major advantage, too – it doesn’t require anything but a place to run or jog, and a good pair of shoes.
 No fancy or expensive equipment is required!